Dhruv-Raichand/devlink-backend/homework.md

 - Read more about indexes in MongoDB
 - Why do we need index in DB?
 - What is the advantages and disadvantage of creating indexes?
-- Read this arcticte about compond indexes - https : //www.monqodb.com/docs/manual/core/indexes
+- Read this arcticte about compond indexes - https://www.mongodb.com/docs/manual/core/indexes/index-types/index-compound/
-index-types/index-compound/